 The best way to choose a paddle is to try one out.
 Check out your local REI store—a few locations even let REI members demo boats and paddles for free.
 You could also borrow from a friend or check with a local paddling club about renting one.

 After you purchase a paddle, try a dry run.
 Kneel on the floor and practice paddling.
 Is the paddle long enough?
 Is the grip comfortable in your hands?
 If so, you're ready to hit the water.
-Have fun!

 Shop REI's selection of canoe paddles.